 Did you set any intentions for this year, got started, and then got lost on the way?
 That happens a lot of the time when trying to change our patterns.
 Therefor I want to inspire you to get back on track through the concept of Tapas, discipline.
 But what is this and how do we apply it in a good way?
 Learn more here and get started!

 Many of us started the year with great intentions (maybe), to do more yoga, meditate, eat more greens, watch less television, go out in the nature more, cut sugar, go vegan, no alcohol... you name it.

-But then, as we usually dive into it too fast and too strong, comes February.
-We collapse and drop everything.
+But then, as we usually dive into it too fast and too strong, comes February, comes summer, comes atumn, and we realize that we have collapsed and dropped everything along the way.
 Does this resonate?
 Well it truly resonates to me and I want to hold space for you to carry on with your intentions and make YOU your top priority.
 Always.
-Hence, the theme of the month in classes at our yoga studio is:

 Tapas – discipline